Chronic pain plagues 44% of veterans

-Iraq War veteran Zachary Muñoz suffers from chronic back pain and the lingering effects of a traumatic brain injury, but he knows he is lucky to be alive.
+Iraq War veteran Zachary Muoz suffers from chronic back pain and the lingering effects of a traumatic brain injury, but he knows he is lucky to be alive.

 A bomb exploded under his military vehicle in 2007, throwing the former weapons intelligence team member against the window, injuring his head, shoulder and back.
 The ground below the vehicle contained about 200 pounds of homemade explosives, he later learned.

-Two years earlier, Mr. Muñoz had injured his back when he slipped on ice trying to move a large ammunition box filled with grenade shells, contributing to his current chronic pain.
+Two years earlier, Mr. Muoz had injured his back when he slipped on ice trying to move a large ammunition box filled with grenade shells, contributing to his current chronic pain.

 About 44% of military service members experience chronic pain after combat deployment, compared to only 26% of the general population, a JAMA Internal Medicine article shows.